 Calmer Notes started out as a course idea.
-Online courses are kind of having a moment.
-After enjoying Amy Porterfield's podcast episodes and browsing cool course platforms like Noggin and Float, I felt like an online course was the best way to go.
+Online courses have been having a moment for quite a while.
+After enjoying Amy Porterfield’s podcast episodes and browsing cool course platforms like Noggin and Float, I felt like an online course was the best way to go.
 And I spent quite a while going down this path.

 But at the end of the day?
-I realized that, at least for now, an online course doesn't actually serve the needs of my audience best.
-I'm open to this changing in the future!
-But for now, I feel like an online course isn't the best mode for sharing the Calmer Notes framework and method.
+I realized that, at least for now, a traditional online course (with a web login, modules, etc) isn’t what I want to build right now.
+I’m open to this changing in the future!
+But for now, I feel like a traditional online course isn’t the best mode for sharing the Calmer Notes framework and method.

 Reflecting on my own experience as an online learner, I always appreciated when I get access to a PDF (or even just a high-quality Google Doc).
 I don’t necessarily appreciate video, or quizzes, or interactivity– honestly, that sometimes felt like a burden.
 As a learner, I don’t want to have to keep track of a zillion different logins for different course platforms, then navigate through a maze of pages and documents to find the resource I was looking for.

 The importance of structured information and scannable headings